vmware/terraform-provider-avi/website/docs/d/avi_authprofile.html.markdown

 * `http` - Http user authentication params.
 * `jwt_profile_ref` - Jwtserverprofile to be used for authentication.
 It is a reference to an object of type jwtserverprofile.
 Field introduced in 20.1.3.
 * `ldap` - Ldap server and directory settings.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.6.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `name` - Name of the auth profile.
 * `pa_agent_ref` - Pingaccessagent uuid.
 It is a reference to an object of type pingaccessagent.
 Field introduced in 18.2.3.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `saml` - Saml settings.
 Field introduced in 17.2.3.